 A rate law is a mathematical equation that describes the progress of the reaction.
 In general, rate laws must be determined experimentally.
 Unless a reaction is an elementary reaction, it is not possible to predict the rate law from the overall chemical equation.
 There are two forms of a rate law for chemical kinetics: the differential rate law and the integrated rate law.

-The differential rate law relates the rate of reaction to the concentrations of the various species in the system.
+The differential rate law provides a relationship between the rate of reaction and the concentrations of the various species in the system.

 For a zero-order reaction, the rate of reaction is a constant.
 When the limiting reactant is completely consumed, the reaction abrupts stops.